UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Fig. 10.
 Library location in the Proteus installation folder tree.

-NOTE: If you run Arduino IDE alone separately from Proteus, for instance version 1.8 or 2.0, you must install the LCD I2C library using the library tap:
+NOTE: If you run Arduino IDE alone separately from Proteus, for instance version 1.8 or 2.0, you must install the LCD I2C library clicking the top menu bar sketch:

 Library manager